appcircleio/appcircle-docusaurus/docs/marketplace/fastlane/enterprise-store/index.md

 sidebar_position: 2
 ---

-The Appcircle Enterprise Store plugin allows users to publish their apps and start distribution to test groups or individuals.
+The Appcircle Enterprise App Store plugin allows users to publish their apps and start distribution to test groups or individuals.

 ### Discover Action